azwad-tamir/Deep_SVHN/README.md

+# Deep_SVHN
-# Deep_SVHN: Numerical Digit Detection and Classification on SVHN dataset
+## Numerical Digit Detection and Classification on SVHN dataset
 A numerical digit detection system has been build based on deep convolutional neural networks.
 The model is trained and tested on the SVHN dataset which consists of bulk multi-digit images of house numbers.
 The dataset contains two types of images.
 The type which consists of raw